-- In a large mixing bowl, gently stir together the potatoes, eggs, pickles and onions, then fold in the dressing with a large spoon.
-Transfer to a pretty serving bowl, then cover tightly and refrigerate until cool.
+- Gently mix together the potatoes, eggs, pickles and onions in a large bowl, then fold in the dressing with a large spoon.
+Taste and adjust seasonings, if necessary.
+Cover tightly and refrigerate until cool or overnight.

 - I used Duke’s mayo, which has a lemony taste.
 If you are using another kind of mayo, I suggest adding some freshly squeezed lemon juice to the dressing.